-Mobile devices like smartphones and tablets are marketed as powerful productivity tools.
-However, some workers may find their device’s time-wasting apps to be more of a distraction than an aid to productivity.
-What’s a distracted smartphone owner to do?
+Mobile devices like smartphones and tablets are marketed as powerful productivity tools, but some of us may find their device’s time-wasting apps to be more of a distraction.
+What to do?

-After spending time fighting a losing battle against the distracting power of his smartphone, Knapp began to look for a way out.
-He told of his experience on the sharing website Medium:
+Realizing he was fighting a losing battle against the seductive power of his smartphone, Knapp searched for a way out.
+On the sharing website Medium he said:

 My iPhone made me twitchy.
 I could feel it in my pocket, calling me, like the Ring called Bilbo Baggins.
 It distracted me from my kids.
 It distracted me from my wife.
 It distracted me anytime, anywhere.
 I just didn’t have the willpower to ignore email and Twitter and Instagram and the whole world wide web.
 Infinity in my pocket was too much.

-To remedy this problem, Knapp came up with a simple solution; dumb down his smartphone.
-According to his logic, if he got rid of the most distracting apps and only kept what’s absolutely essential, his phone would no longer have a hold over him.
-Here are four helpful tips that Knapp came up with in order to make his smartphone less distracting.
+Knapp came up with a simple solution; dumb down his smartphone.
+If he got rid of the most distracting apps and only kept the absolute essentials, his phone would lose its power over him.
+Here are four helpful tips that Knapp came up: